CathyQian/website/_posts/2018-11-05-Good_Software_Engineering_Practices.md

 layout: post
 title: Good Software Engineering Practices
 date: 2018-11-05
+comments: true
 ---

-# Good Software Engineering Practices

 This is a summary of good software engineering practices, especially for data scientists.

-## Start with requirement analysis and architecture design
+# Start with requirement analysis and architecture design

 Architecture first.
 Writing code without thinking of its architecture is useless in the same way as dreaming about your desires without a plan of achieving them.
 Before writing the first line of the code, you should understand what it will be doing, how, what it will use, how modules, services will work with each other, what structure will it have, how it will be tested and debugged, and how it will be updated.

-## Use good coding style, even not for production code
+# Use good coding style, even not for production code

 Below is a summary of good coding style:
 - Always use descriptive names for variables and functions so that readers can tell the function of the code with as little documentation as possible.